-Anticipated Expenditures for Activities to Implement, Enhance, Expand, and Strengthen HCBS
+Anticipated Expenditures for Activities to Implement, Enhance, Expand and Strengthen HCBS

-Table 2 below, as submitted in the Updated Initial HCBS Spending Plan Projection, outlines expenditures the state anticipates making equivalent to the amount of increased FMAP estimated to be claimed.
+Table 2 outlines the amount of expenditures the state has made through December 2021 (none, pending federal and state legislative approvals), as well as projected expenditures yet to be made in January 2022 and later, equivalent to the amount of increased FMAP estimated to be claimed.
 More details on these expenditures are included in the Spending Plan Narrative.
-Note that amounts are approximate and subject to updates in the coming months as increased FMAP is claimed and new expenditures are ramped up.
+Note that the timing of payments is uncertain and subject to updates in the coming months as increased FMAP is claimed and expenditures are ramped up.